The latest information on the Northeast Canyons and Seamounts National Monument

 Find out more about permits in the Monument.

 Commercial fishing and other resource extraction activities are prohibited within the monument boundaries.
-The red crab and the American lobster pot and trap fisheries will continue under existing permits until September 15, 2023.
+The red crab and the American lobster pot and trap fisheries continued under existing permits until September 15, 2023.

 How does the monument overlap with the Georges Bank Deep-Sea Coral Protection Area?